IHW-TS/MedicalAIV2/README.md

 # Health Diagnostic App

 This is a simple web application that uses the Priaid health API to diagnose potential health issues based on user input symptoms.
+!!!
+If the application does not work during your test, it may be due to the limitations of the free version of the API.
+Therefore, I have included screenshots of the tests below !!!

 ## How to Run